By Dr. Paul Jerard, E-RYT 500, YACEP

 Back Pain Relief

 Most physical forms of Yoga can offer substantial relief from back pain.
-The benefits of Hatha Yoga for back pain patients mostly come from the poses and postures that the practice emphasizes.
-This form of Yoga is especially helpful for patients struggling with low-back pain.
-Although Hatha Yoga only offers short-term improvements, patients can continue to enjoy these improvements for as long as they attend their classes.
+The benefits of Hatha Yoga for back pain patients primarily come from the poses and postures that the practice emphasizes.
+This form of Yoga is beneficial for patients struggling with low-back pain.
+Although Hatha Yoga only offers short-term improvements, patients can continue to enjoy these improvements as long as they attend their classes.

 Meditation Benefits